GavenDcosta/100dayscodingchallenge-/README.md

 Day 28: I wrote a JS code which will take 2 numbers from the user and print the largest one in textarea

 Day 29: I wrote a code which will take the no of pushups done from the user and return the amount of calories burned

+Day 30: I learned how to use custom cursors